afqueiruga/afqueiruga.github.io/_posts/2025-03-10-review-macbook-dont-buy.md

 1. Stable Diffusion worked with some dtypes but returns black images (no warning or error) on other dtypes.
 I managed to get reasonable looking outputs.
 2. Ollama works out of the box with GPU acceleration.
 I made a training set using self play of codenames with Ollama.
 3. I loaded the dataset of rewards into TRL, which used PyTorch under the hood.
-4. The model training would NaN!
+4. The model training would NaN after two iterations!

-I worked on debugging my loss function and tried different RL methods, checked for bugs in my dataset.
+I worked on debugging my loss function, trying different RL methods, and checked for bugs in my dataset.
 After a few weeks, I realized that the problem was the Torch drivers!
-I couldn't replicate the self-play within Torch (I was using ollama for base model rollouts.)
-I eventually realized that not even GPT2 would run in Torch on GPU.
+I couldn't replicate the self-play within PyTorch (I was using ollama for base model rollouts.)
+I eventually realized that not even GPT2 count infer in Torch on GPU.

 > Aside: This is a pretty funny task to give to an LLM: they implicitly know the game, follow the formatting instructions, and give reasonable CoTs.
-But when actually playing, 50% of the time the clue is "I am on the blue team so I will give the clue "BLUE 3" so my teammates pick the words marked as belonging to the blue team". 🙄 It seemed like a fun project to try RL.
+But when actually playing, 50% of the time the clue is "I am on the blue team so I will give the clue "BLUE 3" so my teammates pick the words marked as belonging to the blue team". 🙄 It seemed like a fun project to try RL where negative rewards by self play could fix that.

 As of today, I continue to run into issues when I try Jax and Torch on Metal, both recently crashing on experiments with small 100-parameter NNs.
 I use Tinygrad for all ML projects now.
 > Review for Tinygrad: It's great!